 March 17, 2020 – Premier Doug Ford has declared a state of emergency in Ontario in response to the escalating public health threat posed by COVID-19.
 Restaurants will be permitted to remain open but will be limited to takeout, including drive-thru, and delivery.

-March 16, 2020 – Restaurants Canada is continuing to monitor responses to the evolving public health situation across the country so that we can provide you with the most relevant information for your operations.
-Here’s what you need to know right now:
+March 16, 2020 – A number of jurisdictions across the country have introduced new prevention measures to contain the spread of COVID-19.
+Restaurants Canada is continuing to monitor responses to the evolving public health situation so that we can provide you with the most relevant information for your operations.

 March 15, 2020 – The Quebec and Nova Scotia governments have made announcements in regards to various measures being introduced to support prevention efforts.